xrchz/rocketarb/README.md

 5. Run `./rocketarb.js`.
 It should be fine with no arguments.
    - Pass the `--help` to see more options if something goes wrong.
    - A typical flow might involve, first: `./rocketarb.js --dry-run`
-   - Then if that succeeds without any reverts: `./rocketarb.js --resume-deposit`
+   - Then if that succeeds without any reverts: `./rocketarb.js`

 If you have used `rocketarb` before and want to upgrade to the latest version, you can simply `git pull` your clone of this repo.